dedecipher/sal/README.md

 When a new AI agent wants to join SSAL’s trusted network (for example, a hotel booking agent wanting verifiable proof of its identity), it registers in the Certificate Tree through these steps:

 1. Proposal Submission:
-    - The agent submits a proposal containing contact info (name, domain, email, phone, IP) and its public key, alongside a certain amount of Secure Token locked as stake.
+    - The agent submits a proposal containing contact info (name, domain, email, phone, IP) and its public key, alongside a certain amount of asset locked as stake.
 This proposal is broadcast to the NCN validators.
 2. Validator Challenge:
     - The NCN issues a nonce-based signature challenge.
 The agent must sign the nonce with the private key corresponding to the submitted public key, proving ownership.
 Optionally, validators may do additional checks like sending a verification code to the provided email or phone.
 The crucial check is cryptographic proof that the agent controls the key.
 3. Voting: